uga-libraries/web-download/documentation/testing_instructions.md

 1. Error: cannot calculate seed folder name
    - Input CSV: seed urls that do not start with "http" or "https"
    - Expected result:
-        - Log has "Could not make the seed folder: new URL pattern" for each seed
+        - download_log.csv has "Could not make the seed folder: new URL pattern" in the "Errors" column
         - No seed folder is made and nothing is downloaded